OCA/bank-payment/account_payment_partner/readme/DESCRIPTION.rst

-[ This file must be max 2-3 paragraphs, and is required. ]

-This module adds severals fields :
+This module adds severals fields:

 * the *Supplier Payment Mode* and *Customer Payment Mode* on Partners,